 Overnight: Umbra Hotel Or Similar, Bagan

 Inle Lake is a magical place.
-Its calm waters are dotted with Intha stilt house villages, floating vegetable gardens and fishing canoes against the backdrop of the beautiful Shan Hills.
-Motorised boats are the means of transport across the lake, although the Intha people get around in traditional flat bottomed boats using a unique and skilful form of leg rowing.
+Its calm waters are dotted with Intha stilt house villages, floating vegetable gardens, and fishing canoes against the backdrop of the beautiful Shan Hills.
+Motorized boats are the means of transport across the lake, although the Intha people get around in traditional flat bottomed boats using a unique and skillful form of leg rowing.

 Today you can rest your cycling muscles with an excursion by boat to Inthein village.
 To reach Inthein you cross the lake and travel along a long channel leading inland from the main lake.
 This journey is particularly scenic - you will see life along the shores with farmers bringing their oxen or buffalo down to the water to cool off.
 Above the jetty at Inthein stands the ancient pagoda complex of Shwe Inn Thein Paya, which you climb to via a long, covered walkway.
 This lovely pagoda complex was built mainly in the 18th and 19th centuries and features many pagodas of different sizes which are in varying states of repair and disrepair - it is all very atmospheric.
 There are great views from the top across the lake and valley.
 You can descend via an alternative route bringing you back to the village through a mature bamboo forest.

 Later you will have lunch at a stilt house with a local Intha family where you can try some traditional local food.
-Your hospitable hosts will then introduce you to their village life - fishing, tending their gardens and the tradition ofl leg rowing, where they balance in their canoes on one leg.
+Your hospitable hosts will then introduce you to their village life - fishing, tending their gardens, and the tradition of leg-rowing, where the balance in their canoes on one leg.

-This morning you will be transferred to Shwe Nyaung railway station where you board a train for the scenic three hour ride to Aung Ban.
-On the way you pass lush paddy fields and small villages as the train gradually climbs 400m/1,312ft up to the cooler Shan plateau, known for its fertile land.
+This morning you will be transferred to Shwe Nyaung railway station where you board a train for the scenic three-hour ride to Aung Ban.
+On the way, you pass lush paddy fields and small villages as the train gradually climb 400m/1,312ft up to the cooler Shan plateau, known for its fertile land.